 ■ By Nathaniel Sillin / Contributed

-Nathaniel Sillin is the global head of financial education at Visa, Inc., and is an active voice in the financial education community.
+As the Global Head of Financial Education at Visa Inc., Nathaniel Sillin manages the company’s award winning financial literacy initiative available in more than 42 markets and 15 languages.
+Sillin oversees the program which has reached 40 million people worldwide and features the Practical Money Skills for Life and What’s My Score programs.
+Sillin is an active voice in the financial education community.
 His weekly Practical Money Matters series, featured nationwide in 500 U.S. newspapers and a Huffington Post blog, delivers expert personal finance tips to consumers of all ages.